AdonisVillanueva/ASPNETCoreMvc_WebAPI_ToDoApp/README.md

     "DeadLine": "2017-09-23"
 }

 Choosing Get returns all records.
-Get with params: Key = ID, Value is the Id of the tod item.
+Get with params: Key = ID, Value is the Id of the to do item.
 Put updates a record.